-Proof of annual flu vaccination
+• Proof of annual flu vaccination

-^{} A titer is a blood test that measures the presence and amount of antibodies.
+A titer is a blood test that measures the presence and amount of antibodies.
 A blood sample is taken and tested.
-If the test is positive (above a particular known value), the individual has immunity to that specific disease
+If the test is positive (above a particular known value), the individual has immunity to that specific disease.

-^{} Must be completed in the current calendar year and annual follow up is required while in the program.
+Must be completed in the current calendar year and annual follow up is required while in the program.

-- The student must be 18 years of age prior to clinical activities. - Nursing courses must be taken in the prescribed sequence.
+- Nursing courses must be taken in the prescribed sequence.
 Students cannot progress to the next semester until they successfully complete all required nursing courses for the previous semester.
-A minimum requirement of 75% must be obtained in all courses in general education and nursing in order to pass a course. - For nursing courses that have a clinical component, students must achieve a satisfactory (passing) final clinical evaluation and a satisfactory (passing) theory grade to progress.
-Students who do not earn the minimum points to satisfy (pass) the theory component or do not achieve a satisfactory (passing) final clinical evaluation are issued a failing (F) grade; such students must repeat both the theory and clinical components of the class.
-Students who must repeat a course are subject to seat (space) availability in the classroom and/or the clinical setting. - Students who withdraw (resulting in the W designator) from the same course twice or fail the same course twice are academically terminated and permanently withdrawn from the program. - Students with W designators from two different courses (including required General Education courses) are equivalent to one failure for the purpose of progression in the nursing program. - Students who cumulatively fail three or more courses, including General Education courses, will be academically terminated and permanently withdrawn from the program. - Students who fail up to two courses are eligible to reseat in the following semester based on availability. - Reseating is based on the next semester availability and GPA.
-If no seats are available, the student will be withdrawn a minimum of one semester from the nursing program and the student may petition for reentry into the next available semester.
+A minimum requirement of 75% must be obtained in all courses. - For nursing courses that have theory, lab and clinical components, students must pass the theory, lab and clinical components in order to progress.
+Student who do not achieve a satisfactory/passing final clinical evaluation will be issued an F grade for the course.
+Students who must repeat a course are subject to seat and clinical availability. - Grades of W in any two courses are equivalent to one F grade.
+Students who withdraw from two different courses earning a W grade including General Education courses are equivalent to one failure for the purpose of progression in the nursing program.
+Students who withdraw from the same course twice or fail the same course twice or any combination of withdrawals and fails of the same course that result in two unsuccessful attempts are academically terminated and withdrawn from the program. - Students who cumulatively fail three or more courses, including General Education courses, will be academically terminated and permanently withdrawn from the program. - Students may appeal any academic termination from the program in writing to the Dean of Nursing for extenuating circumstances within two weeks of date of determination. - Repeating a course is based on the next semester availability and GPA.
+If no seats are available, the student will be withdrawn a minimum of one semester from the nursing program and the student may petition for re- entry into the next available semester.
 Seats in Carrington nursing programs are assigned by ranking and prospective re-entry students by GPA; students with the highest GPAs receive preference for available seats.
-If students with a previous withdrawal (resulting in the W designator) petition for re-entry and are accepted, then any future course failures or W designators will result in academic termination and permanent withdrawal from the nursing program.
+If a student with a previous withdrawal petitions for re-entry and is accepted, then any future course failures or W grades will result in academic termination and permanent withdrawal from the nursing program.